anfong-query/Electricity_forecasting/README.md

 # Electricity_forecasting
- This is a project to predict the capacity of backup transfer in the next week
+ This is a project to predict the capacity of backup transfer in the next week This project uses LSTM as the predictive model.
+We use two years of operation reserve data as input to predict one week of data

 ## Data pre-processing ##